Bryan W. Simon: Reception

-Simon's career as a director has received positive reviews from the critics.

 The Second Room

 Rick Moser of the Copley News Service stated, "An exciting directorial debut.
 Simon has successfully translated his keen artistic vision to the screen." and "For a film debut, The Second Room shows a strong directorial hand."

 Film Threat Magazine in its BEST OF issue gave The Second Room an 8 (out of 10 points); and said "The Second Room is a hot feature from a director to be on the look out for."

 Along for the Ride

 Bill Gallo of the Los Angeles New Times proclaimed, "This first feature by a young Chicago director named Bryan W. Simon is an astonishing thing to behold", and said the film was a "brave, funny, and engaging movie."

 Russell Smith of The Austin Chronicle called Along for the Ride, "Fresh and compelling, look and feel is nothing short of amazing" and stated, "Thanks to Simon's assured and straightforward direction, this film rises well above the lackluster status quo of current indie cinema."

 Daria Snadowsky of INsite Magazine declared, "Along for the Ride is a triumph for independent cinema... an extraordinary antidote to the mediocre mainstream".